-3.2.1.2.1.b.i.1 Be representative of the SMS4 discharges:

-The proposed sampling/monitoring locations in tandem will provide representative data for the different land uses discussed.

-3.2.1.2.1.b.i.2 Be reasonably distributed in time, while maintaining representative sampling:

-Multiple samples will be collected during each event, distributed through time, to characterize each sampled event.
+3.2.1.2.1.b.i.1 Be representative of the SMS4 discharges: sampling/monitoring locations in tandem will provide representative data for the uses discussed.
+3.2.1.2.1.b.i.2 Be reasonably distributed in time, while maintaining representative sampling: sampled ever collected in v to the MEP.
+I ples will be collected during each event, distributed through time, to characterize each at.
 Samples will be collected, at a minimum, once per season per year.
-Samples will be collected in various sized storm events so that different flow rates and storm events are characterized, to the MEP.
-Data, which may include turbidity, specific conductivity, salinity, dissolved oxygen, temperature, and pH, may be collected to supplement the detection of discharges that may indicate the POC.

-3.2.1.2.1.b.i.3 Not be terminated for the purpose of preventing the analysis results from a permit or water quality violation:

-Contributing MS4 Entities will not terminate sampling for the purpose of preventing the analysis results from a permit or water quality violation.

-3.2.1.2.1.b.i.4 Describe and consider frequency, mass and/or rate of discharge, as appropriate:

-The velocity will be measured at the time of sampling to assist in quantifying the frequency and rate of discharge.

-3.2.1.2.1.b.i.5 Be expressed in terms of units or measurements consistent with the requirements contained in the WLA:

-Enterococci sample concentrations will be expressed by the certified laboratory as MPN/100 mL.
+Samples will be arious sized storm events so that different flow rates and storm events are characterized, Data, which may include turbidity, specific conductivity, salinity, dissolved oxygen, and pH, may be collected to supplement the detection of discharges that may indicate 3.2.1.2.1.b.i.3 Not be terminated for the purpose of preventing the analysis results from a permit or water quality violation: MS4 Entities will not terminate sampling for the purpose of preventing the analysis permit or water quality violation.
+3.2.1.2.1.b.i.4 Describe and consider frequency, mass and/or rate of discharge, as appropriate: The velocity rate of discha will be measured at the time of sampling to assist in quantifying the frequency and arge.
+3.2.1.2.1.b.i.5 Be expressed in terms of units or measurements consistent with the requirements contained in the WLA: Enterococci s sample concentrations will be expressed by the certified laboratory as MPN/100 mL.